Me on top Vedauwoo's Reynold's Hill, Wyoming

 Knots for Climbers:

 All knots reduce the breaking strength of rope.
 Another unscientific rule-of-thumb that I go by is that you can figure a knot reduces rope strength by about 50 percent.
 Of course this is a gross approximation as I've received emails from climbers suggesting certain knots can be within 85 or more percent the strength of a rope.
 Right.
-But, the main thing is to remember that knots weaken a rope which goes without saying how important it is to properly care for the rope itself - don't step on it, don't expose it to solvents or corrosives, "retire" it after it's taken a hard fall or it's been in use too long, etc. Another unscientific rule is that a properly "dressed" knot, like mentioned above, is probably slightly stronger than a messy one but I don't have any proof of that at the moment - just keep your knots neat and tidy so they're not only easy to undue but it's easier to see if they're being tied and used properly.
+But, the main thing is to remember that knots weaken a rope which goes without saying how important it is to properly care for the rope itself - don't step on it, don't expose it to solvents or corrosives, "retire" it after it's taken a hard fall or it's been in use too long, etc. Another unscientific rule is that a properly "dressed" knot, like mentioned above, is probably slightly stronger than a messy one but I don't have any proof of that at the moment - just keep your knots neat and tidy so they're not only less trouble to undue but it's easier to see if they're being tied and used properly.

 Anyway, back to those six basic knots: You need to know 'em "cold" - that is, be able to tie them flawlessly without hesitation.
 Many climbers (including me) practice tying knots in a cold shower in the dark.
 Yep, that's right - when you take your next shower turn out the lights, turn off the heat, and drag a rope in there with you!
 Many times, when either mountaineering or even technical climbing, you'll encounter difficult, wet, cold and dangerous conditions that won't allow for much fumbling around with a knot to save yourself.
 By practicing your knot tying in the cold, harsh conditions of your home shower you'll be better prepared to handle the rope under difficult conditions out in the real world - not to mention that these knots should be very well committed to memory after a number of shower exercises!